-The assessment of choice if both implementation and documentation do not fully meet the required levels addressing the requirement.
+The assessment of choice if both implementation and documentation do not fully meet the required levels addressing the requirement.Recordingrequirement.
 Recording Non-Compliance

 Each non-compliance assessment must be backed by a comprehensive narrative detailing the non-compliance to the SARP or SARP-element.
-When writing narratives as responses to questions from the SARPcheck checklist, always make sure that the narrative is phrased in a way that a third-party reader who is neither on-site during the audit nor may know the audited operator will be able to fully understand the assessment and the underlying condition.
+When writing narratives as responses to questions from the SARPcheck audit software checklist, always make sure that the narrative is phrased in a way that a third-party reader who is neither on-site during the audit nor may know the audited operator will be able to fully understand the assessment and the underlying condition.

-11.2.6.
-Assessing "should" vs. "shall"
+11.2.6.11.2.5.
+Assessing "should" vs. "shall" and SARPs designated as "Recommendation"